erik1066/golang-features/README.md

 # Go Language Features

+[Go by Example](https://gobyexample.com/) is an excellent syntax reference.
+If you're new to Go, check out the free online book _[An Introduction to Programming in Go](http://www.golang-book.com/books/intro)_.

 See [Pop!_OS setup guide](https://github.com/erik1066/pop-os-setup) for instructions on installing Go on Ubuntu 18.04.

 Example "Hello, World!" application in GoLang: